 Summon is a simple yet powerful new search tool that allows researchers to discover the breadth of TU Libraries' collections.
 Whether you need to find books, newspapers, journal articles, dissertations and theses, music and film, archival material and more, Summon has you covered.

-Nothing we have seen in academic search compares with Summon, but the closest analog is Google Scholar.
-Summon covers all the books and other resources cataloged in Diamond plus a great deal of content from the various library databases.
-By default Summon searches resources available only to the Temple community.
-Summon does not cover or reproduce all of the Libraries' content, so it cannot substitute for the core disciplinary databases.
+Nothing we have seen in academic search directly compares with Summon, but the closest analog is Google Scholar.
+Summon covers all the books and other resources cataloged in our Diamond catalog in addition to some of the content from our proprietary library databases.
+By default Summon searches scholarly resources available only to the Temple community, something Google Scholar cannot do.
+Summon does not cover or reproduce all of the Libraries' scholarly content, and for that reason it cannot serve as a substitute for the core history databases.
+Rather Summon is a great place to begin any history research project.
 Click here to learn more about Summon.

 Reference books like the ones listed below help researchers contextualize their topics, and in turn begin to ask the right questions.
 Reference books set the stage for more efficient database searching; researchers cannot elicit relevant search results from library databases if they don't know which keywords (or search terms) to use.
 Last but not least, scholarly reference books often contain bibliographies that lead researchers to the most respected secondary and most useful primary sources.
 In short, reference books are a great way to begin your research.